AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`Environment`

-  Whether the default value of the parameter comes from the list of environment variables set before GPS was started.
+  Whether the default value of the parameter comes from the list of environment variables set before GNAT Studio was started.

 * :file:`default value`